chrisburnell/chrisburnell.com/_posts/2013-08-29-viewport-woes.md

 These tell the browser a number of things, respectively:

-- set the width of the viewport (<code><body></code> in most cases) to the width of the device's screen, in pixels
+- Set the width of the viewport (<code><body></code> in most cases) to the width of the device's screen, in pixels.
-- set the minimum-scale the site can be viewed at to 1; for when a user tries to zoom in on something on the site (pinching on mobile, for example)
+- Set the minimum-scale the site can be viewed at to 1; for when a user tries to zoom in on something on the site (pinching on mobile, for example).
-- set the maximum-scale the site can be viewed at to 1; for when a user tries to zoom out of the site
+- Set the maximum-scale the site can be viewed at to 1; for when a user tries to zoom out of the site.
-- set the initial-scale when the site loads to 1; in this case this does nothing as the minimum and maximum are the same, but you could set minimum to 1, maximum to 2, and initial to 1.5 if that's what would work on your particular project
+- Set the initial-scale when the site loads to 1; in this case this does nothing as the minimum and maximum are the same, but you could set minimum to 1, maximum to 2, and initial to 1.5 if that's what would work on your particular project.
-- toggle whether the user is allowed to rescale the site at all
+- Toggle whether the user is allowed to rescale the site at all.

 For reasons like having a consistent user experience for all users, this is a pivotal piece of your markup and if done incorrectly, could break your entire design and leave you barking up the wrong tree until you realise that yeah, maybe sometimes, syntax matters.